bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/ethanolisexcrementin7742.markdown

 some ethanol-free gasoline.
 You will quickly discover that ethanol-free gas is not always available, and even when it is; it's more expensive and comes in fewer octane ratings than ethanol-polluted gas.
-Some gas stations in Idaho sell ethanol-free gas, but hardly any sell premium (octane 91 and above) ethanol-free gas.
+Some gas stations sell ethanol-free gas, but hardly any sell premium (octane 91 and above) ethanol-free gas.

 You may ask, "How about letting gas stations sell whatever gasoline